gholler/cdap-build/cdap_standalone/README.md

-<h3>List of Variable values to be changed in defualt/main.yml inside of role</h3>
+<h3>List of Variable values to be changed in defaults/main.yml inside of role before executing</h3>

 Examples:-<br>